-Care: If your child has type 1 diabetes, they will need to have daily insulin shots or wear insulin pumps to regulate their blood sugar levels.
-This will help allow your child to continue enjoying the activities they love, while also reducing their risks for hospitalizations and long-term consequences associated with high blood sugars.
+Care: If your child has type 1 diabetes, they will need to have daily insulin shots or wear insulin pumps to regulate their glucose levels.
+This will help allow your child to continue enjoying the activities they love, while also reducing their risks for hospitalizations and long-term consequences associated with high glucose levels.

 Management: Although there is currently no cure for type 1 diabetes, learning to manage the disease with your child can help them avoid complications and live a full life with diabetes.